badlogic/ledit/README.md

 If you use VS Code (you should), then open the `ledit/` folder and run the `ledit` launch configuration.
 A browser window will open, showing what's served on http://localhost:8080.
 You can then set breakpoints, change code and save in VS Code, and see your changes applied instantly.

+The main entry point is `site/index.ts`.
+Each source has an implementation in the corresponding file, e.g. Reddit is implemented in [reddit.ts](site/reddit.ts).
+The various parts of the UI are (sort of) implemented in corresponding `.ts/.css` files as kind of sort of web components.

 # Deployment
 ```
 npm install